Skip to main content

 Simplify process of statutory union recognition and lower the threshold for a union to secure it.

-Labour would grant recognition to unions if supported by a simple majority of votes in a statutory ballot.
-The current requirement that recognition must also be supported by 40% of those entitled to vote would be scrapped, as will the requirement to show that at least 50% of workers are likely to support recognition before the process can begin, making it easier for unions to secure statutory recognition.
+Labour plans to grant recognition to unions if supported by a simple majority of votes in a statutory ballot.
+The current requirement that recognition must also be supported by 40% of those entitled to vote will be scrapped, as will the requirement to show that at least 50% of workers are likely to support recognition before the process can begin, making it easier for unions to secure statutory recognition.

 Repeal of Strikes (Minimum Service Levels) Act 2023, Trade Union Act 2016,and introduction of electronic balloting.

-These reforms would ease restrictions on industrial action, make ballot mandates easier to secure and scrap the minimum service levels which the current government is rolling out for public sector strikes.
-Electronic balloting would bring the law in line with modern technology and working methods.
+These reforms would ease restrictions on industrial action, make ballot mandates easier to secure and scrap the minimum service levels which the previous government was rolling out for public sector strikes.
+Electronic balloting will bring the law in line with modern technology and working methods.

 Fair Pay Agreement in adult social care.